ServerlessOpsIO/serverlessops-workshops/04-security/02-infrastructure/README.md

 **Goals:**
 * Properly write an S3 policy so that bucket data is not publicly accessible
-* Remove braod access to multiple AWS resources (eg. all dynamoDB tables)
+* Remove broad access to multiple AWS resources (eg. all dynamoDB tables)
 * Create Lambda function roles on a per function basis with the limited actions required